ST ANTHONY’S VS ST BENEDICT’S – A proud SAINTS partnership

 The first encounter on record between the two Saints schools took place on 16th October 1909 in Colombo as a “day game”, which resulted in a 35-run win to the Bens.
 On a rain-affected day, the home side’s innings was destroyed by Wijegoonewardena (6/25) but the Antonians found the Pinto-Theodore bowling combination too hot to handle, falling for a paltry 48, with only Dias (18) entering double figures.
 (SBC 83, SACK 48).

 The Antonians tasted their first victory against the Bens in 1919 at Bogambara, in convincing fashion by an innings and 69 runs.
 Lionel (LV) Jayaweera (7/56 & 5/11) and Robert Wright (3/25 & 5/18) ran through the Bens in both innings to dismiss them for 81 and 31.
-The visitor’s second innings total was one better than what the Antonians achieved two years earlier.
-RA de Silva (35) and Wright (39) held the Antonian innings together.
+Notably, the visitors' second innings score was just one run higher than the Antonians' infamous collapse two years prior.
+Key contributions came from RA de Silva (35) and Wright (39), who anchored the Antonian innings.
 (SBC 81 & 31; SACK 181).

 EARLY 1920s

-The Bens came from behind to record an incredible win by 97 runs in the 1920 encounter at Campbell Park, despite being asked to follow on.
-Benedictine skipper P Pulle scored a splendid 172 in the second innings to set up this win.
-The Antonians folded for only 61 in their second innings to suffer an unexpected defeat after earning a 144-run first-innings lead.
-LV Jayaweera’s match bag of 8 wickets (5/35 and 3/80) went in vain.
+The Bens staged a remarkable comeback to secure a 97-run victory in the 1920 clash at Campbell Park, after being asked to follow on.
+Benedictine captain P. Pulle led the charge with a magnificent 172 in the second innings, setting the foundation for this triumph.
+The Antonians, despite holding a 144-run lead, were dismissed for just 61 in their second innings, succumbing to an unexpected defeat.
+LV Jayaweera’s impressive match haul of 8 wickets (5/35 and 3/80) ultimately proved futile.
 (SACK 236 & 61, SBC 92 & 302/9d)

 MOST SUCCESSSFUL PERIOD FOR THE ANTONIANS